-Authorization of 12 months may be granted for continued treatment of acute HAE attacks when all of the following criteria are met:
+Authorization of 12 months may be granted for prevention of HAE attacks when all of the following criteria are met:

-- 1. The member is currently receiving therapy with the requested medication. - 2.
-The member is receiving benefit from therapy.
-Benefit is defined as a reduction in severity and/or duration of acute attacks.
+- A. The member is currently receiving therapy with the requested medication. - B. The member is receiving benefit from therapy.
+Benefit is defined as: - 1.
+A significant reduction in frequency of attacks (e.g., ≥ 50%) since starting treatment, and - 2.
+A reduction in the use of medications to treat acute attacks since starting treatment.